 - Serve with Parmesan cheese, red pepper flakes and bread.

-- Double check you have scraped any browned bits from the bottom of the pot - If any browned sausage or garlic has stuck to the bottom of the pot and is not scraped up before pressure cooking, it is highly likely your soup will not come to pressure and will trigger a burn warning.
+- Double check you have scraped any browned bits from the bottom of the pot - If any browned sausage or garlic has stuck to the bottom of the pot and is not scraped up before pressure cooking, your soup may not come to pressure and will trigger a burn warning.
 Always check to make sure nothing is stuck to the bottom before securing the lid and beginning the cooking cycle.

 Kathy says